Chasmical/Chasm/Chasm.Utilities/README.md

 ## `DelegateDisposable`

-`DelegateDisposable` is a `IDisposable` interface implementation that invokes an action on disposal.
+`DelegateDisposable` is an `IDisposable` interface implementation that invokes an action on disposal.

 ```cs
 store.Subscribe(listenerFunc);